 First, we want to fully assess and define your keratoconus in order to monitor progression over time.
 Second, this testing will allow us to best recommend a course of treatment to optimize your visual function.

-The CLEI Center for Keratoconus incorporates all of the latest diagnostic technologies to assess your KC and determine the proper course of treatment.
+The CLEI Center for Keratoconus incorporates all of the latest diagnostic technologies to assess your keratoconus and determine the proper course of treatment.
 Some of these diagnostic tools include:

 Computerized Corneal Topography Analysis: